LeonardoBrambilla/podcast-portal/README.md

 # About
 - This project is gallery of podcast in MERN
+- You can view with this link: https://podcast-portal.vercel.app/

 # Setups of Project
 - React for build frontend